parkerrallieshope/PSPStarPackKSS2/README.md

 * Most stars do not have planets around them.
 There are only 2 star systems with planets around them, Miza and Beteljise.
 These bodies are Gachi, around Beteljise, and Yunoo, around Miza, with it's moon Huleg.
 * I highly, **HIGHLY** recommend having the Aethera system for KSS2 installed with this.
 * Parallax is currently not supported, as there are no parallax configs for the planets that do exist in this pack.
+* Scatterer doesn't have any effect on this pack either, there are no scatterer configs because there are no planets with atmospheres.

 ## Images